vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 * `Secret`less VSecM: Ability to use VMware Secrets Manager **without** relying on Kubernetes `Secret`s.
-This will allow users to use **VMware Secrets Manager** without having to create Kubernetes `Secret`s at all—even for the root keys.
+This will allow users to use **VMware Secrets Manager** without having to create Kubernetes `Secret`s at all--even for the root keys.
 * Ability to use VSecM across clusters (*multi-cluster federation support*).
 * More automation, and stability improvements.
-* Ability to use an “*init command*” for **VSecM Sentinel** to run before the world starts.
+* Ability to use an "*init command*" for **VSecM Sentinel** to run before the world starts.
 * Ability to generate pattern-based random secrets.
 * The operator shall be able to export secrets in an encrypted format, and can decrypt them, if they have the right permissions.
-* A public ECR registry to share the untested “*edge*” versions of **VMware Secrets Manager**, for those who like living dangerously.
+* A public ECR registry to share the untested "*edge*" versions of **VMware Secrets Manager**, for those who like living dangerously.
 * Focus on increasing test coverage.
 * Ability to create Kubernetes `Secret`s without necessarily associating them with a workload.
-* Adding “invalid before” and “expires after” timestamps to secrets, to help with secret rotation.
+* Adding "invalid before" and "expires after" timestamps to secrets, to help with secret rotation.
 * Progress towards Open SSF Best Practices compliance; reaching 97% of the
   requirements.

 ### VSecM v0.22.0 (*codename: Boötes*)

-**Sep 12, 2023 – Jan 31, 2024**
+**Sep 12, 2023 - Jan 31, 2024**

-This was a relatively longer release because due to the “*time-stop*” effect of the holiday season, the majority of the core contributors will be spending quality time with their loved ones and recharging their batteries for the upcoming year.
+This was a relatively longer release because due to the "*time-stop*" effect of the holiday season, the majority of the core contributors will be spending quality time with their loved ones and recharging their batteries for the upcoming year.